inc2734/habakiri/src/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-Habakiri is a simple theme for the web site.
-This theme based on Twitter Bootstrap.
-Features, 100% responsive layouts, the Glyphicons and Genericons icons, 6 page templates, 6 header design patterns, many color settings, many hooks, displaying related posts in single page, using minify CSS and JavaScript, using Gulp, Sass and PHP Class in functions.php.
+Habakiri is a simple theme based on Twitter Bootstrap.
+This theme's goal is to create a responsive, bootstrap based WordPress theme quickly.
+The design is kept simple to keep the simplicity of the Bootstrap.
+Features are, 100% responsive layouts, the Glyphicons and Genericons icons, 6 page templates, 6 header design patterns, many color settings, a lot of hooks, related posts, minified CSS and JavaScript, Gulp use, Sass and PHP Class in functions.php.

 == Installation ==